JoeZipeto/IOS/README.md

 To-do List

-Users can Create/Delete task
-Tasks are saved in a SQLite DB
-Uses tabbed view to scroll between three views (Tableview, Add task, About the app)
+Users can Create/Delete task.Tasks are saved in a SQLite DB.
+App Uses tabbed view to scroll between three views (Tableview, Add task, About the app)